 Professional recording studios mostly upgraded to computer controlled mixing consoles such as the Solid State Logic SL4000 (or similar consoles by Neve or other manufacturers), offering high end compressors and parametric EQs on each of their 32 or more channels.

 Computer controlled consoles also allowed to automate the mix, initially using VCA automation, and by offering motorized faders later on.
 The SL4000 started at 32 channels with a price tag of about $250,000, but recording studios could easily afford such expensive gear as the business was going really, really well, and recording budgets were quite high.

 The use of 2” tape machines allowed to record 23 tracks of music (24 tracks minus one for the sync timecode), using two machines even allowed using up to 46 tracks.
 Such tape machines usually included high end noise reduction (the professional Dolby A, not the cheap Dolby B / C consumer version), and they were quite expensive – you had to pay about $100,000 for a good 2” tape recorder in fact.

 When listening to 1980s music today, we often notice that much of it feels “cold” and “cheap”, which is the result of both style changes and technological advances of the late 1970s and early 1980s.
 But technology itself was not the problem, it was the way technology was being used.

-In the 80s, everything new was embraced and experimented with – which is basically not a bad thing, but there was a lot of technology that seemed to be cool back at the time, but it really was only garbage.
-Just think of all of those cheap synth sounds and electronic drums that make lots of 80s songs sound so horrible.
+In the 80s, everything new was embraced and experimented with – which is basically not a bad idea, but there was a lot of technology that seemed to be cool back at the time, while it really was only garbage.
+Just think of all of those cheap synth sounds and electronic drums that make lots of 80s songs sound quite horrible.

-Music piracy remained popular too, and people continued the 1970s trend of copying LPs and recording songs from the radio.
+Music piracy remained highly popular, and people continued the 1970s trend of copying LPs and recording songs from the radio.